 In 2017 Rebecca set out on a spiritual pilgrimage, a cross-country trip "Chasing Light" in a small RV with two large dogs and not enough books.
 She is currently writing a memoir about the journey.

 She has taught at Appalachian State University, worked for a domestic violence/rape crisis agency, and in another life served three Lutheran pastorates.

-She holds a BA from Wittenberg University, an M.Div. from Trinity Lutheran Seminary, and an MFA in Creative Writing from Queens University of Charlotte.
-She was recently selected to receive a North Carolina Artist Fellowship.
+Rebecca holds a BA from Wittenberg University, an M.Div. from Trinity Lutheran Seminary, and an MFA in Creative Writing from Queens University of Charlotte and was selected to receive a 2017-2018 North Carolina Artist Fellowship.

-Rebecca’s work has appeared or is forthcoming in O, The Oprah Magazine, The Daily Beast, Pithead Chapel, the Christian Science Monitor, Alimentum, Crack the Spine, The Gettysburg Review, The Rumpus, the New South Journal, the Waccamaw Journal, and on the Brevity blog.
+Rebecca’s work has appeared in O, The Oprah Magazine, The Daily Beast, Pithead Chapel, the Christian Science Monitor, Alimentum, Crack the Spine, The Gettysburg Review, The Rumpus, the New South Journal, the Waccamaw Journal, and on the Brevity blog.

-She is a two-time Pushcart nominee and has twice been awarded North Carolina Regional Artist Project Grants (2013 and 2015).
-She has also been the recipient of a Fellowship from the Virginia Center for the Creative Arts (VCCA) and was selected to receive a 2017-2018 North Carolina Artist Fellowship for her memoir-in-progress about her recent nine-month cross-country pilgrimage.
+She is a two-time Pushcart nominee and has been awarded three North Carolina Regional Artist Project Grants (2013, 2015, and 2018).
+She has also been the recipient of two Fellowships from the Virginia Center for the Creative Arts (VCCA) and was selected to receive a 2017-2018 North Carolina Artist Fellowship for her memoir-in-progress about her recent nine-month cross-country pilgrimage.

 Rebecca is accepting a small number of clients for editorial brainstorming, feedback, and writing support.
 For more information contact her at firstname.lastname@example.org.